FooBarWidget/sandbox/README.markdown

     # Runs RubySpec against /opt/ruby-enterprise/bin/ruby
     /somewhere/mspec/bin/mspec -t /opt/ruby-enterprise/bin/ruby

 The argument may also be a shortcut.
-For example, if you specify `j`, then MSpec will look for 'jruby' in PATH and run RubySpec against that:
+For example, if you specify `j`, then MSpec will look for `jruby` in PATH and run RubySpec against that:

     # Runs RubySpec against JRuby in PATH.
     /somewhere/mspec/bin/mspec -t j

-See `mspec --help` for a list of possible '-t' shortcut values.
+See `mspec --help` for a list of possible `-t` shortcut values.